Skip to content

 • Food coloring.
 I used liquid food coloring since I was going for light pastel colors.
 You could use gel, too, but just use less.
 You can also omit the food coloring altogether if you’d like the inside to look like a classic vanilla cake.

 • Frosting.
-Feel free to use a classic buttercream or even a tangy cream cheese frosting.
-You can also color the frosting instead of the inside cake layers if preferred.
-Use an offset spatula to help even out the frosting too!
-A pastel pink, blue or yellow would be so cute!
+Feel free to use a vanilla buttercream or even a tangy cream cheese frosting.
+You can also color the frosting pastel pink, blue or yellow instead of the inside cake layers if preferred.

 • Crumb coat.
 I have to confess, I used to skip the crumb coat step, and it is immensely harder to frost the cake and make it look good without the crumb coat.
 It only takes an extra 20 minutes or so to refrigerate it, but it makes frosting it much easier!